4 Submerged Aquatic Vegetation

-Description: The data provided here are the 1984-2022 area distribution and percent coverage of submerged aquatic vegetation in the Chesapeake Bay and its tributaries that area measured and calculated from photo-interpreted aerial imagery taken during surveys conducted in the growing season.
+Description: The data provided here are the 1984-2023 area distribution and percent coverage of submerged aquatic vegetation in the Chesapeake Bay and its tributaries.
+That area is measured and calculated from photo-interpreted aerial imagery taken during surveys conducted in the growing season.

 Indicator family: